rapyuta-robotics/rr_action_slack_notificaton_wrapper/README.md

 ```

 > ### :memo: **Note:**
-> The input `replacements` may use any valid github action expression and it will be expanded to its corresponding valur before running the action; in this example, `${{ github.sha }}`
+> The input `replacements` may use any valid github action expression and they will be expanded to its corresponding values before running the replacement step; in this example, `${{ github.sha }}`
-> will be replaced by the commit sha before running e.g. `1a6184908f91b86ba226f4436a7b0323fbc2820b`
+> will be replaced by the commit sha before running the actual replacement.

 This action will perfom the following steps: